liangdrew/wattpoll/README.md

 #### GET request to /polls/get to retrieve a poll

-`curl "localhost:8081/polls/get?partId=7890userId=100000"`
+`curl "localhost:8081/polls/get?partId=7890username=100000"`

 `partId` is required.\
-`userId` is optional - only include if the user is logged in
+`username` is optional - only include if the user is logged in

 This returns a JSON